Germany World Cup Fixtures, Squad, Group, Guide - World Soccer

 Germany World Cup Friendlies

 On the 23rd of March Germany drew 1-1- with Spain after a Thomas Muller strike.
 Four days later they then lost 1-0 to Brazil.
-On the 2nd of June they will then play Austria, and the finally they will play Saudi Arabia on the 8th.
+On the 2nd of June they lost 2-1 to Austria, but six days later they beat Saudi Arabia by the same scoreline.

 - 23rd March – Spain (drew 1-1)